Unidata/netcdf-fortran/docs/netcdf-f77.md

-2.21 Get the HDF5 Chunk Cache Settings for Future File Opens/Creates: NF\_GET\_CHUNK\_CACHE {.section}
+2.21 Get the HDF5 Chunk Cache Settings for Future File Opens/Creates: NF\_GET\_CHUNK\_CACHE
 -------------------------------------------------------------------------------------------

 This function gets the chunk cache settings for the HDF5 library.
-The settings apply for subsequent file opens/creates.
+The settings apply forbsequent file opens/creates.

 This affects the per-file chunk cache which the HDF5 layer maintains.
 The chunk cache size can be tuned for better performance.